pcelaya/ValleyofDeath/README.md

 ## Description

-In this game you encanate Death himself in his daily job of recolecting the souls of the dead.
+In this game you encanate Death himself and fight the undead while collecting the souls of the dead.

 ## Key Features

- - Colect Souls
+ - Collect Souls
  - Jump
  - Complete Levels
  - Path finding